Configuration Management Tools: Examples, Use Cases & How to Choose the Right Configuration Management Tool

 If your IT environment is already too big for simpler tools (high node count, compliance requirements, cross-deployed infrastructure, etc.), consider the options below:

-- Puppet Enterprise: Puppet Enterprise contains the tools you need to manage secure infrastructure more efficiently at scale.
-Puppet's agent-based automation (with agentless capabilities) and desired state enforcement enable policy as code (PaC) — a must for complex IT across hybrid cloud and multi-OS environments.
-Built-in CI/CD, role-based access control (RBAC), and compliance management features make Puppet Enterprise the scalable configuration management tool of choice for large teams and the large IT they manage.
+- Puppet Enterprise Advanced: Puppet Enterprise Advanced contains the tools you need to manage secure infrastructure more efficiently at scale.
+Puppet's agent-based automation (with agentless capabilities) and desired state enforcement enable policy as code (PaC) — a must for complex IT across hybrid cloud and multi-OS environments — and the built-in compliance management, CI/CD, RBAC, and GUI that make Puppet Enterprise valuable at scale.
+Plus, Puppet Enterprise Advanced includes:

 - Terraform: In large IT estates, Terraform works with Puppet: Terraform can help provision servers and VMs, storage, and networking devices while Puppet can manage OSes and app-level configurations.